macleginn/bivaltyp/content/languages/descriptions/Latin.md

 ![I.P.'s photo]({{ site_url_j }}/images/Popova.jpg "I.P.'s photo")

 The data were gathered by Inna Popova in 2017-2021 using the PHI 5 database of Classical Latin texts.
 The Russian version of the questionnaire was used for elicitation.
 Interlinear glosses were provided by Tamara Petushkeeva.
+For computational purposes, Latin is classified as a Romance language, although this is not technically correct and Latin is not represented in WALS.

 ## How to cite
 > Popova, Inna.
 2021.
 Bivalent patterns in {{ language_external}}.